srish1108/Literary-Text-Analysis/README.md

 ### My Book Sentiment

 This part of the project constitutes the first two aspects of analyzing the sentiments of the classic literary novels.

+The libraries used are Pandas, NLTK and Matplotlib.
+Vader's sentiment analyzer is used to conduct the sentiment analysis.

 The list of novels is retrieved from [Tolstoy Therapy](https://www.tolstoytherapy.com/bibliotherapy-recommendations/).
 The books are extracted from [Project Gutenberg](http://gutenberg.org/) which includes a vast number of copyright free ebooks.